-This bank started off as a rural lender but became a full- pledged trading bank in 1945.
+This bank started off as a rural lender but became a full-fledged trading bank in 1945.
 With headquarters in Perth, this bank also has offices in Adelaide, Brisbane, Canberra, Melbourne, and Sydney.
-It offers services in personal banking, business banking, commercial banking, agri-business finance etc.
+It offers services in personal banking, business banking, commercial banking, agri-business finance, etc.

 We hope you liked this guide to the top 10 best banks in Australia.
 Here we discuss the overview of Best Australian Banks along with its structure and industry dynamics.
 If you are looking forward to making a career in Banking, then you can check out some of the awesome resources –